sktime/enhancement-proposals/steps/24_categorical_support/step.md

 ---
 ---

 ### Design 2.
-Perform one hot encoding if not natively supported.
+Perform some encoding method as default if not natively supported.

 - `categorical_feature`  param will be present in all models.